 Lagree vs Barre

-Lagree and barre are both popular choices for sculpting a lean, toned physique.
-Barre draws from ballet, Pilates, and yoga to target small muscle groups with high repetitions.
-Lagree uses the Megaformer to work your entire body under continuous tension.
-Here's how they stack up if you're choosing between the two.
+Lagree and barre are both popular choices for sculpting a lean, toned physique, and both attract fitness enthusiasts who prefer controlled, technique-focused workouts over brute-force training.
+Barre draws from ballet, Pilates, and yoga to target small muscle groups with high repetitions and isometric holds.
+Lagree uses the Megaformer to work your entire body under continuous tension with progressive spring resistance.
+While both promise toning and definition, the depth of results, calorie burn, and overall conditioning differ significantly.
+Here's how they stack up if you're choosing between the two — or considering which one deserves a place in your weekly routine.

 Lagree vs Barre at a Glance